Supriyadi: Involvement with PETA

-The Blitar rebellion
+Blitar revolt

 When nationalist leader Sukarno visited his parents in Blitar, PETA officers told him that they had begun to plan a rebellion and asked for Sukarno's opinion.
 He told them to consider the consequences, but Supriyadi, leader of the rebels, was convinced the uprising would succeed.

 In the early hours of 14 February 1945, rebels attacked Japanese troops, causing heavy casualties.
 However, the Japanese defeated the rebellion and put the ringleaders on trial.
 Six (or eight) people were sentenced to death and the rest were given jail sentences ranging from three years to life.
 However, Supriyadi reportedly was not executed.
 Some said Supriyadi escaped and hid from the Japanese.
 He was not seen again after the failure of the rebellion.

 Disappearance

 On 19 August 1945, in a government decree issued by the newly independent Indonesia, Supriyadi was named Minister for Public Security in the Presidential Cabinet.
-However, he failed to appear, and was replaced on 20 October by acting minister Muhammad Soeljoadikusuma.
+However, he failed to appear, and was replaced on 20 October by acting minister Muhammad Suliyoadikusumo.
 To this day his fate remains unknown.

 Numerous sightings before his disappearance had been reported.
 Ronomejo a kamituwo of Ngliman village in Nganjuk reportedly accompanied Supriyadi to his hiding place in a cave near Sedudo waterfall.
 However, when Supriyadi's father, Damardi visited the place he already left.
 According to M. Nakajima, director of Taisei International Corporation, Supriyadi and his two companions stayed for a day in his place in Salatiga around February and March 1945, but then left before Kenpeitai from Semarang arrived.

 If he was alive during his appointment and took the office, he would have been aged 22 and became the youngest ever minister in the nation's history.
 He was officially bestowed the title of National Hero on 9 August 1975, thus legally declaring him dead as the title is only given posthumously.